-Rick Young has been working with FRONTLINE since the early '90s, reporting on a wide array of subjects — from the environment to politics to business — for more than 20 PBS documentaries.
+Rick Young has been working with PBS FRONTLINE since the early ’90s, reporting on a wide array of subjects — from the environment to politics to business — for more than 30 documentaries.

-For five years, Young collaborated with veteran FRONTLINE correspondent Hedrick Smith on a series of documentaries examining America's changing economic landscape.
-Their reports include Can You Afford to Retire? , Is Wal-Mart Good for America? , Tax Me If You Can and The Wall Street Fix .
+Before working with IRW, Young collaborated with veteran FRONTLINE correspondent Hedrick Smith on a series of documentaries examining America’s changing economic landscape.
+Their reports include Can You Afford to Retire?, Is Wal-Mart Good for America? , Tax Me If You Can and The Wall Street Fix .

 He was a John S. Knight Journalism Fellow at Stanford University in 2007-08 and his work has garnered numerous awards, including two Emmys, Writer’s Guild nominations and the Sigma Delta Chi award.
 Before turning to journalism, Young spent six years as an investigator for the U.S. House of Representatives.